 White plastic accessories are commonplace in the DIY home security market.
 I understand why manufacturers opt for white rather than, say, bright red (aw, remember the Revolv hub?).
 Going for basic white is a comparatively discreet way to add sensors and other monitoring devices to a home.
 But once, just once, I'd like to see something that's still neutral but a bit less boring -- maybe a matte gray?

 Connecting the devices to the app is easy (with one potentially significant caveat).
 Download/open the Nest app on your Android or iOS device, create an account/login to your existing account and select "Add product" from the settings menu.
 Scan the QR code on each device, starting with the Guard hub and follow the instructions to connect everything.

 Secure's hardware installs easily, thanks to strong adhesive backings and easy in-app instructions.
 The wired Guard hub should sit on a flat surface near the door you use most often (front door, garage entrance); Tags should go on key chains/purses/backpacks; Detects install on doors, windows or walls.

 After attempting every possible troubleshooting strategy with Nest, I tried a second Nest Secure kit at the same location with the exact same result.
-I abandoned the first system at the apartment and tried the second system at my house on an CNET Smart Home with an Asus RT-AC87U.
+I abandoned the first system at the apartment and tried the second system at my house on an Apple AirPort Time Capsule, and at the CNET Smart Home with an Asus RT-AC87U.
 At both locations the complete Secure system installed without the NS030 error message in roughly five minutes.

 Of course, not every router out there will work with every smart home device and Nest publishes the list of routers it has issues with to offer guidance.
 But our Asus RT-AC88U isn't on the list.
 Basically, Nest told me new potential incompatibilities might arise with a new system like Nest Secure.